Hunter syndrome: Enzyme replacement therapy

-Idursulfase, a purified form of the missing lysosomal enzyme, underwent clinical trial in 2006 and was subsequently approved by the United States Food and Drug Administration as an enzyme replacement treatment for MPS II.
+Idursulfase, a purified form of the missing lysosomal enzyme, underwent a clinical trial in 2006 and was subsequently approved by the United States Food and Drug Administration as an enzyme replacement treatment for MPS II.
 Idursulfase beta, another enzyme replacement treatment, was approved in Korea by the Ministry of Food and Drug Safety.

 Recent advances in enzyme replacement therapy (ERT) with idursulfase have been proven to improve many signs and symptoms of MPS II, especially if started early in the disease.
 After administration, it can be transported into cells to break down GAGs, but as the medication cannot cross the blood–brain barrier, it is not expected to lead to cognitive improvement in patients with severe central nervous system symptoms.
 Even with ERT, treatment of various organ problems from a wide variety of medical specialists is necessary.

-Bone-marrow and stem-cell transplantation
+Bone marrow and stem cell transplantation

-Bone-marrow transplantation and hematopoietic stem-cell transplantation (HSCT) have been used as treatments in some studies.
+Bone marrow transplantation and hematopoietic stem cell transplantation (HSCT) have been used as treatments in some studies.
 While transplantation has provided benefits for many organ systems, it has not been shown to improve the neurological symptoms of the disease.
 Although HSCT has shown promise in the treatment of other MPS disorders, its results have been unsatisfactory so far in the treatment of MPS II.
 ERT has been shown to lead to better outcomes in MPS II patients.